Sacral Chakra

 To Christians, the vesica piscis represented the womb of the Virgin Mary, who birthed Jesus when heaven and earth came together through her.
 Jesus is often referred to as a “fisher of men” (part man, part god).
 A stylized version of a vesica piscis, when turned on its side, is called an Ichthys or “Jesus Fish”.

 Message: Let go of limiting beliefs and be open to new solutions and synchronicities.
 Enjoy the push and pull of the creative process by remembering that there are no mistakes, only insights.
-Look for a potential partnership or community that supports your creative vision.
+Look for potential partnerships or community that supports creative vision.

 “You must have chaos within you to give birth to a dancing star.” – Friedrich Nietzsche –